dotnet/Open-XML-SDK/README.md

 Build Instructions
 ==================

 This project uses the new csproj format and the release versions of the tooling in Visual Studio 2017.
-For more info on how to use this project type to build your project, see the release notes for Visual Studio 2017: https://www.visualstudio.com/en-us/news/releasenotes/vs2017-relnotes#dotnetcore
+For more information on how to use this project type to build your project, see the release notes for Visual Studio 2017: https://www.visualstudio.com/en-us/news/releasenotes/vs2017-relnotes#dotnetcore.
+Other editors that support the latest .NET project files include VS Code, VS for Mac, or .NET CLI.
+See https://www.microsoft.com/net/download/core for details.

 To build the Open XML SDK:
 - Clone the repo at https://github.com/OfficeDev/Open-XML-SDK
-- Open the solution with an editor that supports the latest .NET project files, such as Visual Studio 2017, VS Code, VS for Mac, or .NET CLI.
-See https://www.microsoft.com/net/download/core for details.
+- Open the solution with an editor that supports the latest .NET project files
 - Build the solution (using either Debug or Release configuration)
 - Run the Xunit tests to verify the installation